xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Testing.md

 Foxx provides out of the box support for running tests against an installed service using the [Mocha](https://mochajs.org) test runner.

-Test files have full access to the [service context](./Context.md) and all ArangoDB APIs but like scripts can not define Foxx routes.
+Test files have full access to the [service context](./Context.md) and all AvocadoDB APIs but like scripts can not define Foxx routes.

 Running tests